 - Mentorship: We advise graduate students, aiding them in a smooth transition into their program, supporting them through key milestones, and guiding them toward completion and life beyond Princeton.
 We serve as a resource and gateway for students with a variety of academic, social, professional, and financial questions.

 - Programming: We develop programming to prepare students for academic and professional success.
 This includes workshops on a broad range of topics (e.g. academic skills, time management, self-care, financial planning), conversations with faculty members, and informal social activities to support students connecting across academic disciplines.
-Through our weekly newsletter (link is external), we connect students to the programming offered by colleagues at the Graduate School and numerous other offices on campus.
+Through our weekly newsletter, we connect students to the programming offered by colleagues at the Graduate School and numerous other offices on campus.

 - Partnership: We work closely with academic units to understand the needs and experiences of the students in their discipline and to help foster a departmental culture that is supportive of all students regardless of their background.
 Our office also partners with student resource centers across campus and graduate student affinity groups to support community building and provide access to intellectual, cultural, and social activities.